 Biography

 Adam Gurley manages the firm’s litigation practice.
-He has spent the duration of his legal career representing community associations in all aspects of litigation, including: enforcement litigation, construction defect litigation, breach of contract disputes, and developer-turnover litigation.
+He has spent the duration of his legal career representing clients in all aspects of litigation, including: construction defect litigation, breach of contract disputes, covenant enforcement litigation and developer-turnover litigation.
 Adam has successfully resolved countless conflicts through mediation and arbitration.
-While he prioritizes resolving disputes without the need for judicial intervention, he has a proven track record of success litigating cases through trial and on appeal.
+While he prioritizes resolving disputes without the need for judicial intervention, he has a proven track record of successfully litigating cases through trial and on appeal.

 A native of Florida, Adam returned to the Sunshine State to practice law in 2014.
 Outside of the office, he enjoys playing tennis and spending time outdoors with his family.